-- 2 x yellow MRSA stickers out/inside cover of patients' notes with date confirmed and legible signature of the nurse informed. (stickers are available from the infection prevention and control team) - The infection prevention and control team will advise which decontamination products are to be used following discussion with the infection control doctor.
-See Appendix 2 - Source Isolation - All disciplines to use strict Standard (Universal) Precautions (refer to policies on: Hand Hygiene & Disposal of Waste) - Explain MRSA details to patient and relatives. - Give patients an MRSA information leaflet.
+- A high priority reminder alert must be placed on the patients notes on Systmone. - The infection prevention and control team will advise which decolonisation products are to be used following discussion with the infection control doctor.
+See Appendix 2 - Source Isolation - All disciplines to use strict Standard (Universal) Precautions (refer to policies on: Hand Hygiene & Disposal of Waste) - Explain MRSA details to patient and relatives. - Give patients an MRSA information leaflet and record in the patient's notes that this has been explained and given.